WasimInsights/DataVenture/README.md

 [Follow the link](#)
 https://github.com/WasimInsights/DataVenture-Python.git

-## Hello folks please checkout sales insight project with python 👋.
+# Hello folks 😀👋.

-# Please take a look at the sales insight project using Python💹.
+# Please take a look at the sales insight 💹 project using Python.
 ## Here are some takeaways🎁.
 ### Extracting data.
 ### Cleaning up data.